 - Kimchi - Place colander / strainer into a bowl and separate pickling liquid from the cabbage.

-- Ham / Mushrooms / Asparagus - Prep as directed.
-Combine mushrooms and asparagus in one container.
-Store ham separately.
+- Tofu / Mushrooms / Asparagus - Prep as directed.
+Combine mushrooms and asparagus.
+Store tofu separately.
 (Can be done up to 3 days ahead)

 - Green onions / Limes - Prep as directed.
 Store separately.
 (Can be done 1 day ahead)

-- Heat a wok over medium-high heat.
-Add first part of oil and then white parts of green onions, mushrooms, and asparagus.
+- While tofu cooks, heat a wok over medium-high heat.
+Add third part of oil and then white parts of green onions, mushrooms, and asparagus.
 Saute until any moisture from the mushrooms is cooked off and vegetables are tender, 3 to 5 minutes.

-- Set stir-fry aside (covered so it stays warm) and place a nonstick pan over medium-high heat.
-Add second part of cooking oil and then crack eggs in oil.
+- Set rice aside (covered so it stays warm) and place a nonstick pan over medium-high heat.
+Add fourth part of cooking oil and then crack eggs in oil.
 Fry eggs until cooked to your liking (on one side for sunny-side up, or flip to cook on both sides.)

-- Serve fried cauliflower rice with fried eggs on top.
+- Divide rice between serving bowls and top each portion with a fried egg.
 Garnish with green parts of green onions and lime wedges.
-Season with some more aminos or some hot sauce if you’d like.
+Season with some more Tamari or some hot sauce if you’d like.
 Enjoy!

 Good!
 Not a flavor profile I want all the time, but a good way to use up leftover kimchi.
 I used peas and carrots instead of asparagus because I had them on had.0 Helpful